 If you are lucky enough to be traveling to Myanmar, you have to make sure you go to Inle Lake.
 It is a magical and relaxing place.
-If you are up for an adventure, the trek from Kalaw to Inle Lake is a special and unique experience you seldom get to have while traveling.
+Up for an adventure?
+Trekking from Kalaw to Inle Lake is a special and unique experience you seldom get to have while traveling.

-Hiking through the backcountry of Myanmar, you get to interact with the local village people and see how they actually live.
+While hiking through the backcountry of Myanmar, you get to interact with the local village people and see how they actually live.
+It is like traveling back in time.

 This was the highlight of my whole trip to Myanmar.
 You are able to choose between a 3 day/2 night tour or a 2 day/1night tour.
 I opted for the 2-day tour since I was running out of time and thought it would be plenty of time to get the true experience of the trek, which it was.